What is happening at Dewley Hill?

 Once the site has been finished, a new area of interest for the public to enjoy will be created.
 We will deliver:

 Learn more about the project’s timeline on our project details page.

 We keep noise, dust and disruption to a minimum during all of our works.
 We have fitted our vehicles with countermeasures to reduce noise, constantly monitor air quality on site and wash our trucks before they leave site to keep local roads clean.

-Our site manager is available 24 hours a day to talk through any concerns that you may have and resolve any issues that may arise.
+Our site managers are available to talk through any concerns that you may have and resolve any issues that may arise.

 Coal and fireclay is used by key industries in the UK and will continue to be so for the near future.
 We face a clear choice: import it, or mine it here.
 Importing coal carries heavy environmental burdens due to carbon emissions – whereas mining it in the UK allows us to safely extract our own supply of quality coal at a far less carbon emission cost.

 Thank you for supporting our Dewley Hill proposal.
 Please enter your details in the form below and let us know your reasons for supporting Dewley Hill in the free text box below.
 Some examples are: